 Research

-Occupying War marks important new terrain for the field of war studies.
-The book does not claim that a particular literary work is inherently bad or that there is some ideal way to present armed conflict on screen.
-Instead, it shows how the assembled archive and the subgenres it brings into focus — from “grunt” documentaries by American filmmakers to surrealist occupation stories by Arabic writers — intersect with the material conditions, ground strategies, defense policies, and political logics that characterize U.S. militarism in the age of permanent conflict — from debates over teaching CRT at Westpoint to the counter-insurgency practices used in Iraq.
+Occupying War offers new terrain for the field of war studies.
+The book shows how the assembled archive and the subgenres it brings into focus — from “grunt” documentaries by American filmmakers to surrealist occupation stories by Arabic writers — intersect with the material conditions, ground strategies, defense policies, and political logics that characterize U.S. militarism since 1989 — from debates over teaching CRT at West Point to the counter-insurgency tactics used in Iraq.
+In short, it makes the case for understanding the age of “forever war” and “global terrorism” as the age of occupation.

 Introduction No More Vietnams Wars: War and War Culture after 1989